top of page

 A fire benefit charge must be approved by voters every six years.
 The annual rate is set by the Board of Fire Commissioners in a public hearing.

-The amount of your 2026 Benefit Charge can be found on the tax statement you receive from the Chelan or Douglas County Assessor.
+The amount of your Benefit Charge can be found on the tax statement you receive from the Chelan or Douglas County Assessor in February each year.
 Property owners have the right to appeal their fire benefit charge if they believe it is incorrect.

 Stations